davidde/notes/BASH.md

 	Other []:
 Is the information correct?
 [Y/n] y
 ```
-If you want to create the user with sudo privileges, use:
+If you want to add an existing user to an existing group, use:
+$ `sudo adduser [USER] [GROUP]`
+For example, to grant the previously created user sudo privileges:
 $ `sudo adduser david sudo`
+To revoke the sudo privileges:
+$ `sudo deluser david sudo`

 **Note:**
 Debian/Ubuntu's `adduser` was written with the purpose of being a convenient frontend to a range of utilities